Pope John Paul II: Political views and activity

+Anti-communism

 Role as spiritual inspiration and catalyst

 By the late 1970s, the dissolution of the Soviet Union had been predicted by some observers.
 John Paul II has been credited with being instrumental in bringing down Communism in Central and Eastern Europe, by being the spiritual inspiration behind its downfall and catalyst for "a peaceful revolution" in Poland.
 Lech Wałęsa, the founder of Solidarity and the first post-Communist President of Poland, credited John Paul II with giving Poles the courage to demand change.
 According to Wałęsa, "Before his pontificate, the world was divided into blocs.
 Nobody knew how to get rid of Communism.
 In Warsaw, in 1979, he simply said: 'Do not be afraid', and later prayed: 'Let your Spirit descend and change the image of the land ... this land'."
 It has also been widely alleged that the Vatican Bank covertly funded Solidarity.

 In 1984, the foreign policy of the Ronald Reagan administration saw opened diplomatic relations with the Vatican for the first time since 1870.
 In sharp contrast to the long history of strong domestic opposition, this time there was very little opposition from Congress, the courts, and Protestant groups.
 Relations between Reagan and John Paul II were close, especially because of their shared anti-communism and keen interest in forcing the Soviets out of Poland.
-Reagan's correspondence with the pope reveals "a continuous scurrying to shore up Vatican support for U.S. policies.
-Perhaps most surprisingly, the papers show that, as late as 1984, the pope did not believe the Communist Polish government could be changed."
+John Paul II and Reagan had earlier confided in the Vatican (in 1982) "their conviction that God had spared their lives" from assassination "for the divine purpose of defeating the communist empire."
+Reagan's correspondence with the Pope reveals "a continuous scurrying to shore up Vatican support for U.S. policies.
+Perhaps most surprisingly, the papers show that, as late as 1984, the Pope did not believe the Communist Polish government could be changed."